denten-courses/form-formula-format/README.md

 ### Week 3: Shape

-- Ch.
+- [Foreword, Ch.
+I,] Ch.
 II "Form and Appearance" and Ch.
 VI "Form as Interpretation of Life" in Hildebrand, Adolf von, Max F Meyer, and Robert Morris Ogden. [*The Problem of Form in Painting and Sculpture*](https://archive.org/details/problemforminpa00ogdegoog).
 New York: G.E.
 Stechert & Co., 1907.